 Center-console boats are good at that.
 They occupy a huge segment of small-boat market because they can bring a lot of utility to a lot of people.
 They also deliver generally excellent performance, rough-water ability, and good looks.
 They can range from fuel-efficient (single-engine, minimal transom deadrise) to ocean-aggressive (double or triple outboards, lots of deadrise).
 You can load them with coolers and fishing gear, skis or tow-tubes — or keep them open and simple.
 And they’re built by a range of well-established, high-quality manufacturers.

-Yes, you can buy a center-console boat so big that it has room for amenities like bunks, a mini-galley, and even air-conditioning.
+You can buy a center-console boat so big that it has room for amenities like bunks, a mini-galley, and even air-conditioning.
 But a “standard” center console from, say, 20 to 30 feet long, is an open boat with some weather protection for people clustered near the console behind the windshield and under the bimini top.
 Many center-consoles will have a small head compartment and wet locker inside the console itself, and some minimal seating – behind the console, on top of cooler lids, and often in the bow.
-The rest of the boat is for doing stuff – usually fishing or pulling someone on skis or on a tube or wakeboard.
+The rest of the boat is for doing stuff.

 If you have a variety of interests on the water – not just fishing or tow-sports, but cruising, picnicking, gathering with friends, then you’re going to need more protection, more comfortable seating, and better stowage.
 This is where smaller center-consoles begin to lose their edge: Few offer much built-in seating, and even that tends to isolate people in remote areas of the boat — two in the bow, two in the stern, and a big console in between.
 But once you start loading folding chairs and tables into a boat like that, you undercut its strong points.
 And there’s no room to stow loose furniture anyway.